tinacms/tina.io/content/docs/frameworks/nextjs.md

 TinaCMS can be added to your NextJS site locally.
 In this doc, we'll guide through the local setup, as well as editing on your production site.

+> You can reference one of our [(NextJS) Tina Barebones Starter](https://github.com/tinacms/tina-barebones-starter) for an example.

 ## Getting Started

 From within your site's directory, run: